-Sheriff Larry Campbell requests that you "Meet the Challenge"
+Sheriff Mike Wood requests that you "Meet the Challenge"

 Since September 11, 2001, my focus as being the Co-Chairman of the Regional Domestic Security Task Force for the Tallahassee area, is on the protection of citizen's and visitors of Leon County.
 This includes protecting critical facilities and infrastructures from crime, disaster and terrorism.
 My mission is to enhance and rekindle the Neighborhood Crime Watch program to include domestic security.